 Who is eligible for COVID-19 oral antivirals or other treatments?

 The healthdirect COVID-19 Symptom and Antiviral Eligibility Checker will show if you may be eligible for oral antivirals or other treatments.

 According to national health authorities, you may be eligible if:

-- you do not need oxygen (note that some people may already be on home oxygen therapy for an existing underlying condition.
-If they don’t need to increase oxygen levels due to COVID-19, these people may be eligible for treatment)
+- you do not need oxygen.
+Some people may already be on home oxygen therapy for an existing underlying condition.
+If they don’t need to increase oxygen levels due to COVID-19, these people may be eligible for treatment.

 - it is within 7 days since symptoms began (some medicines ideally should be started within 5 days to be effective)

-- you're immunosuppressed or not immunocompetent regardless of vaccination status
+- you’re 18 years or older and moderately to severely immunosuppressed regardless of vaccination status

 - you're 70 years or older, with or without symptoms

-- you're 50 years or older — or, 30 years or older if you're an Aboriginal or Torres Strait Islander person — and you have received less than 3 doses of a COVID-19 vaccine
+- you're 50 years or older — or 30 years or older if you're an Aboriginal or Torres Strait Islander person — and you’ve had less than 3 doses of a COVID-19 vaccine

-- you've received less than 3 doses of a COVID-19 vaccine and have at least 1 of the risk factors listed below
+- you’ve had less than 3 doses of a COVID-19 vaccine and you have at least 1 of the risk factors listed below

 The risk factors for severe illness include: